Business-Wizard/License_Plate_Reader_App/README.md

 -----------------------------------------

-1. background:
+Background
-   1. Artificial Intelligence is quickly becoming part of every product or service we, as consumers, interact with.
-AI is also making entirely new services and industries possible.
+Artificial Intelligence is quickly becoming part of every product or service we, as consumers, interact with.
+A.I. is also making entirely new services and industries possible.
-   2. Have you ever ordered or takeout during Covid-19?
+Have you ever ordered or takeout during Covid-19?
 Even though you've given your vehicle information, you still have to call the restaurant or blink your lights to let them know you're ready to pick-up.

-   3. Now imagine a second scenario - you pull up in the parking lot, your license plate is recognized, the staff are notified you're ready to pick up your order, and either the staff or app can offer you your favorite sides, sauces, drinks, or even discount coupons based on your previous orders.
+Now imagine a second scenario - you pull up in the parking lot, your license plate is recognized, the staff are notified you're ready to pick up your order, and either the staff or app can offer you your favorite sides, sauces, drinks, or even discount coupons based on your previous orders.

    ![parking garage](./images/Q-Free-Intrada-ALPR-graphic-702x336.png)
-   4. Small businesses and franchise chains can add new features of acknowledging customers as well as gaining insight into customer loyalty.
+   1. Small businesses and franchise chains can add new features of acknowledging customers as well as gaining insight into customer loyalty.
 Such insights can be used for individually tailored marketing, much like how your web browser provides a litany of information about your viewing and purchasing habits such as your favorite brands,
-   5. Currently there is a huge cost for license plate reading solutions - small businesses can't take advantage
+   2. Currently there is a huge cost for license plate reading solutions - small businesses can't take advantage

 Detect and Recognize car license plates